-On May 8, 2018 he was asked to testify before the U.S. Congressional House Subcommittee on Transportation and Infrastructure in D.C. on the use of Blue Technology to Improve Efficiency, Performance, Duration and Cost for the Coast Guard.
+On May 8, 2018, he testified before the U.S. Congressional House Subcommittee on Transportation and Infrastructure in D.C. on the use of Blue Technology to Improve Efficiency, Performance, Duration and Cost for the Coast Guard.
 House Resolution (HR 6206): Coast Guard Blue Technology Center of Expertise Act was introduced and passed by the 115th Congress in June 2018.
 HR 6206 was part of The Save Our Seas Act of 2018, which President Trump signed into law on October 11, 2018.

-He is a highly sought after speaker on Blue Technology, the Blue Economy, Ocean Data and Analytics.
-Chris has presented at the Consortium for Ocean Leadership (D.C), the Climate Change Forum (Hoboken, NJ), the UN’s Ocean Data Challenge (NYC), the Coast Guard’s Blue Tech Expo at the Department of Homeland Security (D.C.), The Maritime Alliance’s Blue Tech Week (San Diego), the Army Capability Accelerator's Challenge Summit (Brooklyn), the World Ocean Council’s SOS Summit (Halifax, Nova Scotia) and G-STIC’S (Global Scientific, Technology Innovation Conference) Inaugural Conference (Brussels, Belgium).
+He is a highly sought-after speaker on Emerging Tech, Circular Economies, and Data & Analytics.
+Chris has presented at AlgaEurope 2021, the Consortium for Ocean Leadership (D.C), the UN’s Ocean Data Challenge (NYC), the Coast Guard’s Blue Tech Expo at the Department of Homeland Security (D.C.), The Maritime Alliance Blue Tech Week (San Diego), the Army Capability Accelerator's Challenge Summit (Brooklyn), the World Ocean Council (Halifax, Nova Scotia) and G-STIC’S (Global Scientific, Technology Innovation Conference in Brussels, Belgium).

-Prior to this, he spent 18 years in various executive management roles in sales/business development/strategic partnerships, helping take two companies public (Mobile Streams on AIM & MCY Music World on NASDAQ) and selling Muze to Macrovision (acquired by TIVO and eventually ROVI).
+Prior to this, he spent 18 years in various executive management roles in the media, entertainment & music industry (sales/business development/strategic partnerships) helping take two companies public (Mobile Streams on AIM & MCY Music World on NASDAQ) and selling Muze to Macrovision (now ROVI).

-Chris has extensive experience licensing IP and content across multiple platforms supported by various business models around the world (Comcast/NBC, Universal Entertainment, Sony, Warner Bros, Disney/ESPN, Viacom/CBS, Verizon, T-Mobile, Vodafone, Telefonica) His reach spans search engines, TV/cable, mobile carriers and social media platforms.
-He prides himself on staying ahead of the curve and pushing himself to learn about emerging tech, business models and new user behavior.
+Chris has extensive experience licensing IP and content across multiple platforms supported by various business models around the world (Comcast/NBC, Universal Picture, Sony Music, Warner Bros, Disney/ESPN, Viacom/CBS, Verizon, T-Mobile, Vodafone, Telefonica) His reach spans TV/cable, wireless carriers, social media and search engines.
+He prides himself on staying ahead of the curve and pushing himself to learn about emerging tech, new business models and changing user behavior.